President: Dr John Collins

 Brief Biography: A student of the Canadian Jesuit philosopher - theologian Bernard Lonergan John's PhD was on the topic of practical theology and theological method.
 John has an interest in the relationship between the human scieces and theology with a particular concern for the application of pyschoanalytic theory to ecclesial groups and organisations.
 John is a Lecturer in Pastoral/Practical Theology at the Catholic Institute of Sydney.
-John is in formation to be ordained as a Permanent Deacon for the Archdiocese of Sydney.
 John is also an Adjunct Lecturer in Theology at the Australian Catholic University.

 - Hearing God’s Call: An Audio Introduction to the Catholic Faith, Australian Catholic Bishops Conference 2011.

 - Call and Response an Introduction to the Catholic Faith, St Pauls Publications, Homebush, and Catholic Enquiry Centre, 2010.